2-Ingredient Dish Soap Silly Putty

 • Dish soap (you can use Dawn or any other brand you happen to find)

-The colour of your DIY silly putty will depend on the colour of the dish soap you use.
-I used clear dish soap to create white putty, but if you choose coloured dish soap, your silly putty will take on its colour.
-You can also use clear dish soap and add a drop of food colouring or liquid watercolour paint.
+The color of your DIY silly putty will depend on the color of the dish soap you use.
+I used clear dish soap to create white putty, but if you choose colored dish soap, your silly putty will take on its color.
+You can also use clear dish soap and add a drop of food coloring or liquid watercolor paint.

 Note: Funnily enough, the only brand of dish soap that I haven’t been able to make this work with is Dawn—perhaps because it’s too concentrated and the water content isn’t high enough?
 I just ended up with sticky play dough instead of silly putty.
 But this recipe worked great when I used a cheap brand of dish soap from the dollar store, so that’s what I’ll be using whenever the kids ask for this!